jadefox10200/zcomm-cli/Zcomm_TODO.md

 This roadmap prioritizes features for Zcomm, aligning with its mission as a secure, action-oriented messaging platform.
 The email gateway is excluded due to complexity and security risks.
 Rotating keys and device sync are added for security and usability.

+## Smith Notes:
+- Implement "decline" as an option for dispatches.
+This will also send a notification of type deline.
+  This allows users to not answer a dispatch and simply decline to answer and informing the original of the action so it is removed from unaswered.
+This is basically a non-verbal ack and will archive the conversation.
+- Possibly need a discussion data model.
+Right now we have a conversation.
+When we add CC how do we handle someone who decides to answer a CC?
+This would start a new conversation but there is no link between the two even thos the dispatch will then appear in two conversations.
+We would need a discussion model.
+While this won't have an active/inactive status, we still should provide the ability to view a discussion and select any conversation.
+This way if we have an entire team talking, we can view the discussion.
+If Joe is get CC from two conversations on the same discussion, he can then view the discussion.
+Discussions don't have unique subjects.
+Since they can only start from a single conversation, every dispatch in a discussion will always match the conversation subjects no matter how many conversations start.
+This is simply something more on the back end to link up and track for when CC is implemented.
+- Remove the multiple To field.

 ## Phase 1: Security and Core Usability (0-3 Months)
 - **Login System for Key Security**
   - Encrypt private keys with password-derived keys (Argon2).